ehowey/gatsby-theme-catalyst/README.md

 #### Menu Links

-The `menuLinks` is fairly standard with the addition of one field, `type`, which controls whether the menu link is rendered as a Gatsby Link component, an anchor link, or a plain <a> tag.
-The options are `internal`, `anchor`, and `external`.
-You should be using Gatsby Link for internal navigation however `external` simply gives you a plain <a> tag and could be used if needed for some reason.
+The `menuLinks` is fairly standard with the addition of one field, `type`, which controls whether the menu link is rendered as a Gatsby Link component or an anchor link using `react-scroll`.
+The options are `internal` or `anchor`.

 **Example Config:**